-Micro-blogging site Twitter has announced that it is beginning to roll out labels for automated accounts (or bot accounts).
+Micro-blogging site Twitter has announced that it is beginning to roll out automated accounts (or bot accounts) labels.

 “Examples of automated accounts you might see on Twitter include bots that help you find vaccine appointments and disaster early warning systems,” Twitter said in an FAQ.

 “When these accounts let you know they are automated, you get a better understanding of their purpose when you are interacting with them,” it added.

 Initially, in what Twitter is calling a test, a small number of developers will be invited to be able to apply the labels to their accounts, reports The Verge.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 For accounts in the test that have activated the labels, an “Automated” label will appear on profile pages and on tweets themselves for accounts.